Skip to content

 Frequently Asked Questions

-What routes are being considered to improve the highway?
+What routes were considered to improve the highway?

-Four different Build Alternatives are being considered as well as a “No-Build” option.
+Four different Build Alternatives were considered as well as a “No-Build” option.
 View Build Alternatives

-Alternatives are screened against the main objective to reduce the highway’s exposure to the Sea Level Rise Inundation Encroachment Area (SLR-XA) and ocean hazards, which means moving the mauka or elevating the highway.
+Alternatives were screened against the main objective to reduce the highway’s exposure to the Sea Level Rise Inundation Encroachment Area (SLR-XA) and ocean hazards, which means moving the mauka or elevating the highway.

 Considerations for selecting viable alternatives: